MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-F-Wireless-Radio-Services-Applications-Proceedings/subjectgroup-ECFR7df0a28684edd22-Scope-Authority/section-1.907.md

 *Radio station.* A separate transmitter or a group of transmitters under simultaneous common control, including the accessory equipment required for carrying on a radio communications service.

-*Receipt date.* The date an electronic or paper application is received at the appropriate location at the Commission or U.S. Bank.
-Amendments to pending applications may result in the assignment of a new receipt date in accordance with § 1.927 of this part.
+*Receipt date.* The date an electronic application is received at the appropriate location at the Commission.

 *Spectrum leasing arrangement.* An arrangement between a licensed entity and a third-party entity in which the licensee leases certain of its spectrum usage rights to a spectrum lessee, as set forth in subpart X of this part (47 CFR 1.9001 *et seq.*).
 Spectrum leasing arrangement is defined in § 1.9003.